eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-22-2/index.md

     -   `org.silkframework.runtime.activity.concurrentExecutions` to set the max. concurrent activity instances
     -   `cors.enabled`, `cors.config.allowOrigins` and `cors.config.allowCredentials` to configure CORS settings

-In addition to that, these changes are included:
+In addition to that, these changes are included in v22.2:

 -   Move `outputTemplate` parameter to advanced section of XML dataset plugin
 -   Improved performance of conversions to floating point numbers